 Arguably chief among Salzburg attractions, Hohensalzburg Fortress is impossible to miss, looming over the city at the top of Festungsberg (literally Fortress Mountian).
 Commanding unrivaled views of the city center and the surrounding countryside, Hohensalzburg Fortress is one of Europe’s largest castles.

 It’s also one of the oldest European castles still standing, being commissioned by archbishop Gebhard of Salzburg in 1077.
 Over centuries the castle was chopped, changed, and added to, with the last major renovations being conducted at the turn of the 16th Century.

-Today the fortress is open for visitors year-round and can be reached via the Fortress Funicular train on Festungsgasse, which is like a gondola of sorts on rails.
+Today the fortress is open for visitors year-round and can be reached via the Fortress Funicular train on Festungsgasse, which is like a gondola on rails.

 It’s incredible just how well-preserved it is.
-The great condition of the castle may be because it only ever briefly came under siege once, at the hands of local peasants – I’m sure you can imagine how well that went for them!
+The great condition of the castle maybe because it only briefly came under siege once, at the hands of local peasants – I’m sure you can imagine how well that went for them!

 You can easily spend a whole day exploring the castle complex if you take your time.
 Not only can you see the vast grounds and immaculately preserved rooms and halls, but the fortress is also home to three fascinating museums that give extra context to the city’s history.